The Best Way to Save Computer Files

-Storage for computer files today is not limited to the physical storage in your computer system.
-Many options are available to users to free up hard drive space and keep their systems running as fast as possible.
-Computer data storage, according to Wikipedia “is a technology consisting of computer components and recording media that are used to retain digital data.
+Storage for computer files is not limited to the physical storage on your computer or on your network Many options are available to free up hard drive space and keep systems running as fast as possible.
+Computer data storage “is a technology consisting of computer components and recording media that are used to retain digital data.
 It is a core function and fundamental component of computers.”
-However, cloud storage is a solid replacement for most physical storage drives.
+However, cloud storage is a solid replacement for most physical storage drives and is being embraced by most small companies.

 One of the best advancements in computer data storage is “the cloud.”
-Cloud Storage is a vast array of servers housed in large data centers throughout the world.
+Cloud storage is a vast array of servers housed in large data centers throughout the world.
 Although cloud storage is technically not a device, it is a very stable, secure and versatile way to store computer files.
-With cloud storage, all of your data files are stored online and it provides a vastly larger storage capacity than physical devices.
+With cloud storage, your data files are stored online and it provides a vastly larger storage capacity than physical devices.
 Even portable hard and solid-state drives cannot match the features of cloud storage.
-With the cloud, anywhere you can get a WiFi signal, you can upload and download files without physical restrictions and vulnerabilities presented by portable drives.
-The recently expanded remote-access work model has been supported by cloud storage, reducing the need for deleting files and dealing with storage drive failures.
-Also, file sharing with clients and work associates has become easier and more secure through the cloud.
+With cloud storage, anywhere you can get a WiFi signal you can upload and download files without the physical restrictions and vulnerabilities presented by portable drives.

 Dropbox Online Storage

-Dropbox users are afforded the ability to access files from their desktops.
+Dropbox users can access files from their desktops.
 Dropbox is an online file-saving platform that mimics the functions of a local drive without taking up hard drive space.
+Dropbox is just one of the platforms that facilitates file storage and sharing.

 External Storage Devices – HDDs and SSDs

-External Storage Devices are used to add storage capacity to a computer that is running out of space.
+External storage devices are used to add storage capacity to a computer that is running out of space or to share files between multiple computers without emailing them.
 Also, almost all external storage devices are portable and permit easy file transfers between devices.
-External drives are also handy file backups you can separate from your computer system and take with you anywhere.
+External hard disc drives (HDDs) are also handy file backups you can separate from your computer system and take with you anywhere.

-HDDs offer up to about 20 TB of storage space, whereas SSD (Solid State Devices) drives offer up to 8 TB of storage.
+HDDs offer up to about 20 TB of storage space, whereas solid state drives (SSDs) offer up to 8 TB of storage.
 HDDs are much less expensive than SSDs and allow larger storage capacities.
 However, because HDDs have moving parts, they are likely to wear out much sooner than SSDs.

 SSD “Flash Memory” Devices

 The most typical flash memory device is the USB flash drive.
-Flash Drives are also known as thumb drives and memory sticks.
+Flash drives are also known as thumb drives and memory sticks.
 Before the cloud, USB flash drives were the option of choice for file portability and transfers.
-As long as your computer has a USB drive, USB flash memory devices are a very convenient form of portable storage and have up to 2 TB of storage.
+If your computer has a USB drive, USB flash memory devices are a very convenient form of portable storage and have up to 2 TB of storage.
 Again, they are more expensive than HDDs but are the obvious choice for device portability.
-Besides USB drives, SD cards and Memory cards are small and popular as other SSD options.
+Flash drives contain an internal battery that will fail over time, so transfer data to a new stick after a few years.
+Besides USB drives, SD cards and memory cards are small and as popular as other SSD options.

 Optical Storage Devices

-CDs were the first popular optical disk storage devices or optical media.
-However, DVDs and Blu-Ray disks have greater capacity and operate faster than CDs.
+Compact discs (CDs) were the first popular optical disc storage devices or optical media.
+However, digital video discs (DVDs) and Blu-Ray discs have greater capacity and operate faster than CDs.
 Also, CDs store up to 700 MB of data, DVDs up to 8.5 GB, and Blu-Rays 25-128 GB of data.

 With optical media storage, binary code is stored in tiny cells that fan out along a spiral track from the center of the disks to the outer edge.
 When activated, the disk spins and a built-in laser scan the cells containing the data on the disk.

-Random Access Memory, or RAM, is the primary storage of a computer and is used for in-the-moment access to data.
+Random access memory (RAM) is the primary storage of a computer and is used for in-the-moment access to data.
 Every task you perform on a computer and every file you work with is temporarily stored in RAM.
 The most significant feature of RAM is that it allows the user to work on several different platforms simultaneously without losing work when switching from one platform to another and back.
 In addition, RAM is meant to be temporary, so the memory is cleared whenever a computer is powered off or rebooted.

 What is Network Attached Storage?